Ubuntu Academey Coaching Training - Logo

 Overview

-Since 2015*, David Collins and the Mauni/U-ACT team have been actively building Recovery Capital across the UK by training, mentoring, and supporting individuals with lived experience, as well as professionals working within lived experience organizations.
+Since 2015, David Collins and the Mauni/U-ACT team have been actively building Recovery Capital across the UK by training, mentoring, and supporting individuals with lived experience, as well as professionals working within lived experience organisations.Their work centres on empowering people to move from recovery into leadership through systemic coaching, community-building, and capacity development.

 Who we work with